14 Things You Didn’t Know About Costco’s $5.99 Pumpkin Pie

 The ingredients of the Costco pumpkin pie might stay the same, but the different facilities they’re processed in can’t guarantee that they’re all allergen-free.
-“The allergen and cross-contamination warnings on labels can vary store to store,” says Marie Clark, Managing Editor of Food, Lifestyle & Travel at CostContessa.
+“The allergen and cross-contamination warnings on labels can vary store to store,” says Marie Clark, managing editor of food, lifestyle and travel at CostContessa.
 “Some specifically include sesame and peanuts.
-Check label at your store if you have allergies—don’t go by images from social media from other stores.”
+Check the label at your store if you have allergies—don’t go by images from social media from other stores.”

 Business is booming